Part II: THE BABYLONIAN EXILE

 Answer: Daniel knew how to pray.
 He prayed, he fasted, he confessed his sins, and he prayed in complete surrender that God would reveal His will to His servant.
 Daniel's humility and openness with God is a good example for us all.

 In Daniel 9:21 the angel Gabriel appears to Daniel for the second time.
 It is significant that Gabriel comes to Daniel at the hour of the second Tamyid sacrifice, at 3 in the afternoon [it will be the same hour of the crucifixion of Jesus nearly 500 years later].
 Gabriel is the heavenly messenger God used to explain Daniel's visions.
 He also was sent by God to announce the birth of John the Baptist in Luke 1:11 and Jesus in Luke 1:26.
-In Daniel 8:17 Gabriel had come explain to Daniel that his vision "shows the time of the End."
+In Daniel 8:17 Gabriel came to explain to Daniel that his vision "shows the time of the End."
 Daniel's vision referred to the whole period from the end of the exile until the end of the Old Covenant and the coming of the "anointed one" who would usher in the New Covenant prophesized by Jeremiah in 31:31-34.
 The angel Gabriel then sets a time frame for the coming of the Messiah in 9:25-27.

 Question: What are the circumstances and the time frame?